teberl/reason.scratchpad/README.md

 # reason.scratchpad

-Repository with short examples in reasonML
+Repository with short examples in ReasonML

 ## Build + Watch